Glass ceiling is one of some examples of oppression tactics, including tokenism. Let's look at a few cases.

 "Heather is well qualified for the Superintendent position, for which she already possesses her Supervisory Officer qualifications.
 She was awarded the Premier's Awards Teaching Excellence in 2008 and appointed to the Order of Ontario in 2009.
 Also, she led the development and implementation of North America's first curriculum based on ASL.
 The Deaf Community view Heather's placement as an assistant to superintendent as tokenism and the Branch trying to pacify us.
 Furthermore, it is a huge insult to Heather, who is a well qualified individual for that Superintendent position.
 She just happens to be Deaf." -- Jessica Sergeant in her letter of support.

-The weeklong rally began during the week of November 9, 2015 to send the message that we demanded a Deaf superintendent.
+The weeklong rally began during the week of November 9, 2015 to send the message that the Deaf community demanded a Deaf superintendent.

 Supporters sent letters of support and video letters via email and social media, including Deaf Youth Canada (DYC), Ontario Association of Sign Language Interpreters (OASLI), Deaf community across North America, ASL-English interpreters, individuals, Deaf children, and so on.